 Why the Advice Column?
-I know first-hand what it's like to be at a critical point in life and to need some advice and/or a word of wisdom.
-I have experienced and overcome many life situations, obstacles and setbacks.
+I know first-hand what it's like to be at a crossroads or a critical point in life.
+And what it's like to need some advice or a word of wisdom.
+I have experienced and overcome many life situations, obstacles, and setbacks.
 From being a teenage mother and still attending Howard University; to being a single parent raising two children; being married, separated, and divorced; and balancing a career and raising four children.
 I give REAL advice from REAL experience.

-While coaching is my core business, I maintain my free advice column because I believe that in order to achieve personal success; you must also have balance and harmony in your personal life and relationships.
-If relationships and other drama are causing distractions in your life, you can't focus on accomplishing your goals, living your dreams or being the best you that you can be.
+While coaching is my core business, I maintain my free advice column because I believe that to achieve personal success; you must also have balance and harmony in your personal life and relationships.
+If relationships and other drama are causing distractions in your life, you can't focus on accomplishing your goals, living your dreams, or being the best you that you can be.

-Again, I am not a medial professional!
+Again, I am not a medical professional!
 This advice column is written and shared with the understanding that I am not engaged in rendering medical, legal, financial, accounting, or other professional services.
-If professional assistance and/or help is required, the services of a competent professional person should be sought.
+If expert assistance or help is required, the services of a competent professional person should be sought.

 What is advice anyway?
-Advice is simply another point of view that can help you better weigh your options; find additional resources and solutions; look at situations differently; and give you the confirmation and confidence you need to move forward.
-It can be very helpful to have the advice and counsel of a third-party who is removed from your situation.
+Advice is simply another point of view that can help you better weigh your options; find additional resources and solutions; look at situations differently, and give you the confirmation and confidence you need to move forward.
+It can be beneficial to have the advice and counsel of a third-party who is removed from your situation.